 Ms. Klein is also listed in The Best Lawyers in America®, Who's Who in America and Chambers USA.
 She is regularly named to the Super Lawyers top 100 lawyers in Georgia, an honor bestowed upon only nine women in 2014.
 She is also regularly named one of the top 50 female lawyers in Georgia by Super Lawyers.
 In 1998, following her term as the first woman to serve as president of the State Bar of Georgia, Georgia Trend Magazine named her one of the 100 most powerful and influential Georgians.

-Ms. Klein is the current president for the American Bar Association (ABA), the world's largest voluntary professional association.
+Ms. Klein is the immediate past president of the American Bar Association (ABA), the world's largest voluntary professional association.
 She previously served as chair of the ABA's House of Delegates, the association's policy making body.
 She has also served as chair of the Tort Trial and Insurance Practice Section, chair of the Committee on Rules and Calendar of the House of Delegates, chair of the Coalition for Justice, and chair of ABA Day, the Association's Congressional outreach effort.
 She is a recent member of the Council of the ABA Section of International Law and also served as a columnist and on the Board of Editors of Law Practice Management Magazine.
 In 2013 Ms. Klein had the honor of being a McGlothlin fellow on the campuses of William and Mary's Business and Law Schools.
 In 2012 she delivered the commencement address at the Washington and Lee School of Law.
 In 2009 Ms. Klein was honored with the Randolph Thrower Award for Lifetime Achievement and was named to the YWCA Academy of Women Achievers.
 In 2004 the American Bar Association honored Ms. Klein with the prestigious Margaret Brent Achievement Award.

 She currently serves on the executive committee of the Buckhead Coalition, on the advisory boards of Best Lawyers in America and Super Lawyers.
 She is a past president of Southface Energy Institute, the Board of Directors' Network, the Caucus of State Bars, and past chair of both the Institute for Continuing Legal Education in Georgia and the Lawyers Foundation of Georgia.
 She also served a six-year term on Baker Donelson's Board of Directors.